click here to view more company profile...

 Qualifications and Experience

-- Advanced Degree in pharmacy, medicine, health management, or public health with other relevant discipline and hands on experience in public health programs especially related to medicine regulation.
+- Advanced Degree in pharmacy, medicine, statistics, health management, business management or public health with other relevant discipline and hands on experience in public health programs especially related to medicine regulation.

 - At least 7 years’ of relevant experience in areas of pharmaceuticals and or health technologies management, regulatory systems strengthening related projects, pharmacovigilance, preferably with international donors and organizations such as USAID, Global Fund, UN agencies-WHO and World Bank.

-- Demonstrated experience in regulatory affairs specifically medicines registration, inspection, and pharmacovigilance in low- and middle-income countries desired.
+- Demonstrated experience in regulatory affairs specifically regulatory information system or health information system and coordination in low- and middle-income countries desired.

 - Knowledge of international regulatory and pharmacovigilance guidelines (e.g., WHO, ICH, PIC/S, EMA, FDA, GHTF, ISO, etc.)